Skip to main content

 3. Sustains Energy Levels During Weight Loss

 Caloric restriction often leads to fatigue, especially in the first few weeks.
 B12 plays a critical role in converting food into cellular energy.
-Patients who maintain adequate B12 levels report:
+Patients who maintain adequate B12 levels report more consistent energy throughout the day, less afternoon fatigue, better workout performance, and improved motivation to stay active.

 4. Supports Metabolism

 B12 is essential for healthy metabolic function.
-It helps your body metabolize fats and proteins efficiently—exactly what you want when you're losing weight.
+It helps your body metabolize fats and proteins efficiently, which is exactly what you want when you're losing weight.
 Without adequate B12, your metabolism can slow, making weight loss harder.

 5. Protects Neurological Health